-- 1) was subjected to pasteurisation; or - 2) was subjected to a combination of control measures with equivalent performance as described in the Codex Alimentarius Code of Hygienic Practice for Milk and Milk Products.
+- 1) was subjected to pasteurisation; or - 2) was subjected to a combination of treatments with equivalent performance as described in the Codex Alimentarius Code of Hygienic Practice for Milk and Milk Products.

-Surveillance should be carried out in accordance with Chapter 1.4.
+Surveillance for RVF should be carried out in accordance with Chapter 1.4.